10 Electric Scooter Models Redefining Urban Mobility!

 #06.
 The Ather Energy Smart Scooter

-Ather Energy is a cool Indian start-up that was founded back in 2013 with a focus on producing premium electric scooters specifically for the Indian market.
+Ather Energy is a cool Indian start-up that was founded back in 2013 with a focus on producing premium street legal electric scooter machinery specifically for the Indian market.
 Between then and now, the company has managed to raise millions of dollars and develop some rather interesting technology.
 While their vehicles are aimed at the Indian market, we can see the firm’s S340 production model being exported all over the world.
 Why?
 Because it’s smart, tech-heavy, economical, and practical.
 Coming complete with a touch screen dashboard interface that utilizes integrated firmware and connects to the internet, LED headlights, and a decent top speed of 43 mph, the Ather S340 is a force to be reckoned with.
 Powered by lithium ion batteries that can charge to 90% in under an hour, the Ather Energy electric scooter is more advanced than most…but still doesn’t have an official price tag.
 Some are low-balling it at around the $1500 marker but we imagine it will be higher than that.
 For now, you can place your orders online only.

 #05.
 The Unu Premium

 We could stand to learn a few things from the Germans here with this ultra-efficient and practical electric scooter from Unu Motors.
 This German company was founded back in 2013 and their approach to electric scooters is a quite a remarkable one.
 Their smart electric scooter retails with a base price of $1,822, with fully customizable options to boot – but what do you get with it?
 It arrives at your door fully credited and insured, allowing you to literally twist and go from the moment it’s delivered.
 No DMV queues.
 No insurance quotes.
 While it’s not the fastest or most powerful electric scooter on the market, it’s arguably one of the most convenient – and convenience is key here.
 The max speed is 26 mph and the max range is 31 miles – which is just enough to get you around a European city with ease.
 And other European countries are getting involved, with Amsterdam, Vienna and the Netherlands allowing them on their streets.
-These fully customizable electric scooters are the next big thing…and the firm is partnered with Bosch, so quality is most certainly assured.
+These fully customizable street legal electric scooter models are the next big thing…and the firm is partnered with Bosch, so quality is most certainly assured.

 #04.
 The Niu M-Series